 Grade 11 Required

-Year 1.0 Cr edit
+Year 1.0 Credit

--Fee : \$5.0 0
+-Fee : \$5.00

-D 1 1 6
+Decension and a diferent stands when

 -Recommended for students who are strong, independent readers, especially those planning to attend college

 -Recommended B average in English courses

 Advanced English 11 will function at a quicker pace and a much deeper, broader level in preparation for post-high school study.
 A comprehensive survey of American literature of both fiction and non-fiction will be stressed through novels, short stories, drama, United States seminal documents, and essays.
 ACT preparation, along with the introduction of rhetorical analysis serves as an integral part of the course.
 Inclusion of a multi-source and documented research project ensures the analysis of differing critical perspectives.
 Students are required to complete summer reading.